ctuning/ck-request-asplos18-caffe-intel/README.md

 ### Install Caffe models and resize ImageNet dataset

-**NB:** If you already have the ImageNet validation dataset resized, e.g. in `/datasets/dataset-imagenet-ilsvrc2012-val-lmdb-dataset.imagenet.val-ilsvrc2012_val_full-resize-320/data/data.mdb`, you can register it with CK as follows:
+**NB:** If you already have the ImageNet validation dataset resized as an LMDB file, e.g. in `/datasets/dataset-imagenet-ilsvrc2012-val-lmdb-dataset.imagenet.val-ilsvrc2012_val_full-resize-320/data/data.mdb`, you can register it with CK as follows:

 ````
 $ ck detect soft:dataset.imagenet.val.lmdb \